Virtual assistant

 It can be used with a SIM card and in a "Climkit Cloud Gateway" configuration.

-- emitting its own Wi-Fi network
+- broadcasting its own Wi-Fi network

 - connecting to an existing Wi-Fi network (see below)

-When the RUT240 is used to create a subnet, change its IP address to 192.168.2.1 to avoid confusion with the main network, where the router is typically at 192.168.1.1.
+When the RUT240 is used to create a subnet, change its IP address to 192.168.2.1 to avoid confusion with the main network where the router is usually 192.168.1.1.

-Creating a Wi-Fi WAN Interface
+Create a Wi-Fi WAN Interface

 A Wi-Fi WAN interface allows the RUT241 router to connect to the internet (WAN) via an existing Wi-Fi network broadcast by a main router connected to the internet.